ExerciseCompanion/evaluation/README.md

 - **Task:** User can change pet
 - **Scenario:** Assuming your pet has bit the dust or you've wish to have different companion.
 Find a way to switch to another pet.
 - **Success Condition:** User swaps to a different pet.

+## Types
+- **Health:** Refers to an imaginary health value associated with a pet.
+Ideally, it shall go down over time, and increase when the user walks (step counter).
+Higher the better.
+- **Experience:** Refers to an imaginary experience value associated with a pet which denotes the total amount of walking the user has done with this pet, higher the better
+- **Step:** Refers to the steps a user has taken for the step counter.
+- **Shop:** Refers to the in-app store for which users may purchase more pets or accessories.
+- **Task:** Refers to an optional activity for the user to accomplish.
+Upon accomplishment, they recieve a reward.